matthew-renodin/bad_code_examples/README.md

 Both functions require you start it out with some initial data.

 The b variables is what is different between them.
 In one case, mr_stairs1, I ended up adding the prior 3 indexes of b.
 In the second case, I sum the prior value in index of a,b, and c array.
 From what I have have found as of today, mr_stairs2 is the more common iterative version, they usually only do a 1-2 step though.
-These both do a 1-2-3 mix, but mr_stairs1 is quite different for summing the prior 3 indexes of that array.
+These both do a 1-2-3 mix, but mr_stairs1 is quite different for summing the prior 3 indexes of the b array.

 ```javascript